Red5 Product Glossary

 Cauldron - Real-time stream processor.
 Cauldron is written in native code enabling fast encoding/decoding of video and audio streams.
 Cauldron supports "brews" which allow developers to write custom code that intercepts the stream after the decoding process to manipulate it as they see fit before it is then reencoded and pushed through to be streamed.
 A Cauldron node is also called a transcoder node.
 As one of its typical use cases, Cauldron handles generating multiple bitrates streams for use in adaptive bitrate.

 - Brew - A module of native code (written in C or C++) loaded into Cauldron to be executed for specific functionality.
-Examples: Live face detection that puts a mask around the face, split streams into multiple bitrates for transcoding.
-NOTE: Public support for Cauldron Brews is currently not available, but it is on the 2019 roadmap.
+Examples: Live face detection that puts a mask around the face; splitting streams into multiple bitrates for transcoding.

 Cluster - A set of multiple active servers which make real-time data streams available for consumption.
 Typically streams consist of audio or video data, and clusters of servers are used to handle more connections/streams than a single server could do on its own.